CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- blob : Binary data to store in the server.
+- blob: Binary data to store in the server.

 ## <a name="Carbon-LDP-RDFSource" />Module Carbon/LDP/RDFSource